-American Mikaela Shiffrin wins gold in Women's Giant Slalom
+American Mikaela Shiffrin wins giant slalom gold

 If she is to become the first Alpine skier to win more than three gold medals in one Olympics, Shiffrin now faces a jam-packed schedule with the remaining women's Alpine events crammed into nine days.

-The American will compete again Friday, in the slalom, but could forsake Saturday's Super-G, depending on her recovery.
-On Wednesday, February 21, is the downhill and two days' later is the combined.
+The American will compete again Friday, in the slalom, with the super-G Saturday.
+The downhill is on Wednesday, February 21 and two days' later is the combined.
+There is also the prospect of a team event on the final Saturday of the Games.

+"It's mentally taxing," admitted Shiffrin.
+"By the end of these couple of weeks I'm going to feel that, even if we had these first two races go the way they should.

+"It's mentally challenging to get excited for a race and then have it canceled.
+It's not easy."

 Cheerleaders in full voice

-Shriffin wasn't the only competitor attracting attention on the slope.
+During the first run, Shriffin wasn't the only competitor attracting attention at the Yongpyong Alpine Center.

-North Korea's all-female cheerleading squad, dressed in matching red snowsuits and bobble hats, were in full voice at the Yongpyong Alpine Center to support North Korea's entry in the Giant Slalom, 25-year-old Kim Ryon Hyang.
+North Korea's all-female cheerleading squad, dressed in matching red snowsuits and bobble hats, were in full voice to support North Korea's entry, 25-year-old Kim Ryon Hyang, who finished last.

 Joining the squad in their singing and chants was a group of about 50 unification supporters wearing hoodies with a silhouette of a unified Korean peninsula.